jodalyst/AMG8833/README.md

 # AMG8833

 Originally inspired by code (and nice breakout module developed <a href="https://github.com/kriswiner/AMG8833" target="_blank">here</a>).
 This is a simple i2c library to get images from the module, intended for experimentation purposes.

-I can't find an official register map of this device (why would they make this hard get???).
+The link above also has a library the guy wrote, which I'm sure works, but sort of went in a direction/level of specificity I didn't need, so this library is more generalized.

 Relevant links below:

 * Register Map Here: https://www.eewiki.net/display/Motley/Panasonic+Grid+Eye+Memory+Registers
 * General Data Sheet Here: https://media.digikey.com/pdf/Data%20Sheets/Panasonic%20Sensors%20PDFs/Grid-EYE_AMG88.pdf
+* Data sheet (with all registers, etc...) is in this repo

 This library **should** be general enough to work with most devices.
 It uses the `Wire` library for its i2c, which works perfectly well/has been optimized for the Teensy3.2 which I developed/tested this on...the shortcomings of this library are known and I've tried to overcome/avoid them for use in this library, notably the 32-byte read limit.